 Thousands of oxygen compressors are in service in the world today.
 These encompass a wide variety of types, designs, and materials.
 Task force participants estimated in a 2002 survey that more than 100 significant oxygen compressor incidents had occurred since 1965.
 It should be noted that this total does not include oxygen compressor incidents that might have been observed by individuals not on the task force or in facilities not operated by task force members.
 Including such incidents would result in a larger total.
 It was also noted that the compressor incident frequency has decreased as new, improved compressor designs and practices have been introduced.
-Significant documents relative to the preceding are EIGA Doc.
-27/01, Centrifugal compressors for oxygen service; AIGA 048/08, Reciprocating compressors for oxygen service; and CGA G-4.6, Oxygen Compressor Installation and Operation Guide [35, 36, 37].
+Significant documents relative to the preceding are CGA G-4.6, Oxygen Compressor Installation and Operation Guide; AIGA 055/08, Installation Guide for Stationary, Electric-Motor-Driven, Centrifugal Liquid Oxygen Pumps; EIGA Doc 27/01, Centrifugal compressors for oxygen service; and AIGA 048/08, Reciprocating compressors for oxygen service, code of practice [39, 40, 41, 47].